 The first few months after winning the Roux Scholarship are a whirl!
 There will be interviews with the press and broadcast media, there will be prize trips to far-flung destinations to schedule, and you will receive other prizes delivered to your door.
 As the newest scholar, you may also be invited to do chef demonstrations at events and have other such opportunities offered to you.
 In the summer after winning, you will be invited to a celebratory lunch at The Waterside Inn with the Roux Scholarship sponsors and judges.
 Finally, there is £6,000 prize money (with an additional £6,000 for the mentorship prize, see below) to spend on career development, and so you will choose how to spend it!

-The main prize for the Roux Scholarship is a three-month stage at any three-star Michelin restaurant in the world, all expenses paid.
+The main prize for the Roux Scholarship is a two-month stage at any three-star Michelin restaurant in the world, all expenses paid.
 Some winners know exactly which restaurant they would like to stage in, while others do a bit of research into which will suit their interests and skills, as well as giving some thought to where in the world they would like to work for three months.
 You will make your decision with the support and advice from the Roux Family, and then our team gets to work on organising flights, accommodation and a start date in agreement with your employer.
 To find out more about the scholars’ stages and why they chose their particular restaurants, see the winners’ pages.
+If the winner chooses the other star prize of the bespoke training programme, they will discuss their career ambitions with Alain and Michel and come up with a suitable plan to fill in their skills gaps or training aspirations with courses and experiences to be taken over the year after winning.

 Back to work